|

 and multi-layered way of considering a topic.
 This method offers researchers a

 different and perhaps more reflective way into exploring particular issues.
+It is also likely

 that the creative task stimulates different ways of thinking about a topic, both